 Members of staff should feel able to discuss with their line manager any difficulties or problems that may affect their relationship with students so that appropriate support can be provided, or action can be taken.

-Please refer to the academy's Safeguarding Policy and Child Protection Procedures for further information or speak to the DSL.
+Please refer to the academy's Safeguarding Policy and Child Protection Procedures or the Managing Allegations Against Staff Policy for further information, or speak to the DSL.